The Kapustin--Witten equations on ALE and ALF gravitational instantons: Introduction

 \subsection{Main results}

-Our first main theorem is an asymptotic bound on the Higgs field, $\Phi$, when the underlying manifolds, $(M, g)$ is an ALE or ALF gravitational instanton.
-These are Ricci flat K\"ahler manifolds generalizing $\mathbb{R}^4$ and $\mathbb{R}^3 \times \mathbb{S}^1$.
-The ALE gravitational instantons have been classified by Kronheimer in \cite{Kronheimer1989} and many ALF gravitational instantons, namely those of $A_k$-type, can be described by the Gibbons-Hawking ansatz \cites{H77,GH78}.
-For all these the next result applies.
+Our first main theorem is an asymptotic bound on the Higgs field, $\Phi$, when the underlying manifold, $(M, g)$ is an ALE or ALF gravitational instanton.
+The proof uses ideas of \cite{JT80}*{Theorem~10.3} adapted to the 4-dimensional setting and to curved geometries.